Deborah is a writer, healer, and teacher. Her goal is to help people live their best lives every day by sharing her joy and love of life.

 Take Responsibility for Your Choices

 5. Successful people take responsibility.
-The people around you who are whining and complaining and playing the blame game, are probably not as successful as they could be.
+The people around you who are whining and complaining and playing the blame game are probably not as successful as they could be.

 Successful people take responsibility for themselves and their decisions.
 They realize that the only thing they can control in life is themselves, and their own reaction to situations.
 In fact, wealthy people rarely find themselves reacting.
 They respond to circumstances.

 Reacting is an action that requires little thought beforehand.
 When you respond to a situation, a person or a circumstance, you think about it, you deliberate, you weigh your options.
 And then you take appropriate and reasonable action.
 Reactions are usually based on emotion and are not always reasonable.
+Responses are thought out and appropriate.

 A successful person does not always react immediately to situations, good or bad.
 They observe, they take in information, and they think.
 And then they take responsibility for their own choices.
 You will rarely find successful people complaining about the outcome of a situation.
 This is because they are usually aware of the expected outcome, long before anyone else is.

 Complaining and blaming only bring negative energy into any situation.
 What wealthy person has time for that?
 Instead of blaming and complaining, successful people take charge of a situation.
-They take charge of themselves, and they take command of the outcome.
+They take charge of themselves and they take command of the outcome.

-And most successful people surround themselves with like-minded counterparts.
+Most successful people surround themselves with like-minded counterparts.
 You won't find a whiner sitting in a room with a bunch of entrepreneurs.
 They wouldn't stand for it.
 Instead, successful people surround themselves with positive, upbeat go-getters who reflect their own values and their own behaviors.

-If you want to be successful, then stop complaining.
+If you want to be successful then stop complaining.
 Stop blaming.
 Take responsibility, and get moving.

 You Can Do It